Author’s voice can be detected by good readers

 Step 2: As a contrast, select some materials that are so bland or nondescript that voice seems totally lacking and the authors completely “hidden.”
 Instructions or directions, memos, bureaucratic documents, or perhaps any writing that looks like it was “created by committee” could be used.
 Unfortunately, some of the best examples of writing devoid of voice are your own textbooks!

 You can rewrite a selection to add character and “snap” to the piece.
 In actuality, you are interjecting your own voice or the imagined voice of the author to the material.
 Rewriting a textbook passage to give it more voice could be an especially enlightening experience.

 Finally, you can work with partners to remove voice from a strongly evocative selection.
 By making decisions that lead to the use of weaker verbs and generic adjectives, resulting in a style that does little to engage or excite the reader, you will continue to explore the elements that illustrate author’s voice.

 Step 3: As you become increasingly familiar with voice, work on activities that flesh out the identity of the writer.
 For example, take a well-written passage and speculate on the author based on hints located in the text.
 Does the author seem to be male or female?
 Of what age, nationality, or ethnic background?
 What kind of experiences does this person seem to have had?
 What level of education?

-Clearly, some assumptions about the author cannot be supported by a careful reading and analysis.
+Clearly, some assumptions about the author cannot be supported by a careful reading and analysis so you can count your blessings.
 Unwarranted assumptions provide an opportunity to consider how a rush to judgment, or perhaps reader prejudice, influence interpretations of the nature of the writer.

 For older students, opportunities to analyze passages to identify voice will help prepare them for SAT and ACT tests.
 It is no accident that questions that inquire about mood, tone, and author attitude and belief are prevalent on these exams.